JoSimon05/POST-IT/README.md

 <br>

 ## TRAY
-The tray context menu contains some useful functions.
+The Tray context menu contains some useful functions.

-> You can find the application tray in the lower right corner of your desktop
+> You can find the application Tray in the lower right corner of your desktop
 >
 > ![tray](https://github.com/JoSimon05/POST-IT/blob/Preview/.github/tray.png)